IIITBhopal/MetaData/README.md

 And cool reception of any form of constructive criticism is advised.

-Any unobservance of the above principle can and will cause an expulsion from the Insitute's open source programs.
+Any unobservance of the above principle can and will cause an expulsion from the Insitute's open-source programs.

 # Contribution Guide